Warm up on cold nights this winter with a bowl (or two) of Vegan Corn Tortilla Soup – a quick, flavorful, and filling

 I have many food memories from my childhood – Wacky Mac (for those of you who don’t know, this is the Kosher Kraft Mac ‘n Cheese), Entenmann’s cupcakes, donuts, loaf cakes, crumb cakes (you get the idea!), pizza bagels with cole slaw for dinner Saturday night when my parents went out with friends.
 All this is not to say that we didn’t have some more well-rounded meals – have you ever been to someone’s home for a Jewish holiday?
-There is always a ton of food, including some of my faves like stuffed cabbage, noodle kugel, and tzimmis.
+There is always a ton of food, including some of my faves like stuffed cabbage, noodle kugel, and tzimmis (sweet carrots).

-But what actually came to my mind when I saw this month’s theme was the memory of having an occasional dinner with my mother at California Pizza Kitchen when I was in high school.
+But one of my fondest memories of meals as a kid/teenager is the occasional dinner with my mother at California Pizza Kitchen when I was in high school.
 By then, I was the only one left at home (I’m the youngest of three), and that meant more special time alone with my mom.
 Whether it was singing oldies in the kitchen while cleaning up from dinner or sharing a veggie pizza on honey whole wheat at CPK, the time with my mother was something I cherished and didn’t take for granted, knowing that my older siblings didn’t get the same.

-One of my favorite menu items at CPK back then was their Sedona Tortilla Soup, a thick tortilla soup topped with crispy tortilla strips.
+One of my favorite menu items at CPK back then was their Sedona Tortilla Soup, a thick tomato and corn-based tortilla soup topped with crispy tortilla strips.
 There was something so comforting about that soup, but as I became more nutritionally aware, I was certain it wasn’t the healthiest appetizer I could order.
 And in fact, it wasn’t, especially when you take into consideration that it was just an appetizer.
 So I set out to recreate it with a healthier twist as this Vegan Corn Tortilla Soup with Black Beans.
 I hope you enjoy the recipe below and it brings you fond memories in the kitchen and with your family!

 - 1 tablespoon olive oil